marcioAlmada/epilog/README.md

 ## Themes

-Epilog themes are very simple `yml` files with hooks where you can put ANSI codes.
+Epilog themes are very simple `yml` files with hooks where you can put ANSI color escape sequences and literal text.
-Those hooks will decorate a log line template and [nyancatyze](http://youtu.be/QH2-TGUlwu4) your PSR-3 logs.
+Those hooks will decorate a log line template and [nyancatyze](http://youtu.be/QH2-TGUlwu4) log lines.
 Here is a theme example:

 ```yaml
 name: Punched Card